 Facts About Cooper Union

-Established to provide education with an exceptional standard of quality “equal to the best,” The Cooper Union was also founded on the fundamental belief that education should be accessible to all members of society without regard to gender, race, religion or economic status.
-Today, The Cooper Union is ranked among the most prestigious private institutions in the world with a public mission: To prepare bright, creative and ambitious students to apply their talent and expertise to make impactful contributions worldwide.
+Established to provide education with an exceptional standard of quality “equal to the best,” The Cooper Union was also founded on the fundamental belief that education should be accessible to all members of society without regard to gender, race, religion, or economic status.
+Today, The Cooper Union is ranked among the most prestigious private institutions in the world with a public mission: prepare bright, creative, and ambitious students to apply their talent and expertise to make impactful contributions worldwide.

 The Cooper Union awards all admitted undergraduate students a half-tuition scholarship currently valued at $22,275 per school year.
 After applying for need-based financial aid, students may be provided additional aid to help cover tuition, room and board, and other related expenses.
 Limited merit scholarships are also available for selected students.

-- 15% Overall Acceptance Rate for the Entering Class of Fall 2021 (4% School of Architecture, 8% School of Art, 28% School of Engineering)
+- 14% Overall Acceptance Rate based on the total number of completed Common Applications submitted for fall 2022 (4% School of Architecture, 9% School of Art, 27% School of Engineering)

-- Of our Undergraduate Students, 29% are Asian; 5% are Black or African-American; 30% are White, 12% Hispanic/Latino; 4% Two or More Races; 6% Unknown/Did Not Report a Specific Race or Ethnicity; and 14% are Nonresident Aliens/International Students
+- Undergraduate Students who are U.S. citizens and residents: 28% are Asian; 5% are Black or African-American; 11% are Hispanic/Latino; 32% are White; 3% are Two or More Races; 7% are Unknown/Did Not Report a Specific Race or Ethnicity; and 14% are Nonresident Aliens/International Students

 - 92% of Students Returned for Sophomore Year

 The School of Art offers a Bachelor of Fine Arts degree completed in four years.
-The program is committed to an integrated curriculum that encompasses the fundamental disciplines and resources of the visual arts including painting, sculpture, drawing, ﬁlm and video, graphic design, photography and printmaking.
+The program is committed to an integrated curriculum that encompasses the fundamental disciplines and resources of the visual arts including painting, sculpture, drawing, audiovisual, graphic design, photography, and printmaking.
 The students in the program beneﬁt from working alongside renowned faculty and utilizing New York City’s extraordinary pool of practicing professionals in fine art and graphic design.

-The Albert Nerken School of Engineering offers Bachelor of Engineering and Master of Engineering degrees in chemical, civil, electrical and mechanical engineering, as well as a Bachelor of Science in Engineering.
-The program prepares students for leadership and entrepreneurial roles in a world that faces complex political, social and environmental challenges.
-At the graduate level, the School encourages interdisciplinary studies in additional areas including computer systems, robotics, biomedical and environmental engineering issues, as well as material science.
+The Albert Nerken School of Engineering offers Bachelor of Engineering degrees in chemical, civil, electrical, and mechanical engineering, a Bachelor of Science degree in general engineering, and a Master of Engineering degree.
+The program prepares students for leadership and entrepreneurial roles in a world that faces complex political, social, and environmental challenges.
+At the graduate level, the school encourages interdisciplinary studies in additional areas including computer systems, robotics, biomedical, and environmental engineering issues, as well as material science.

 The rigor of The Cooper Union’s academic programs has made it one of the top-ranked institutions of higher education in the nation in all categories.

-- U.S. News and World Report Best Colleges 2022 rankings: #1 best value schools, #1 most innovative schools, #2 best regional colleges (north), #3 best undergraduate teaching; #4 ethnic diversity for regional colleges (north), #9th best undergraduate engineering program, #10 civil engineering program, #11 electrical engineering program, and #1 most international students
+- U.S. News and World Report Best Colleges 2022 – 2023 rankings: #1 best value schools, #1 most innovative schools, #2 best regional colleges (north), #6 best undergraduate teaching, #9th best undergraduate engineering program, #12 civil engineering program, #13 mechanical engineering program, #14 electrical engineering program, and #20 top performers on social mobility

 - Top 30 for Best Selective Colleges by Money, 2022

-- Ranked #11 for Best Value Colleges (private schools) by The Princeton Review, 2021
+- Top 30 for Best Value Colleges (private schools) by The Princeton Review, 2022

 - Ranked #17 on list of Top 50 U.S. Colleges that pay off the most by CNBC Make It, 2020